Digital Accessibility in Teaching

 What digital accessibility means

-At UO, we As Digital Accessibility at UO, states, it "...refers to designing digital content so that it can be fully used by people with disabilities.
+As Digital Accessibility at UO, states, it "...refers to designing digital content so that it can be fully used by people with disabilities.
 'Digital content' includes anything used or viewed on a computer or mobile device, such as: web pages; Microsoft Word documents; PowerPoint presentations; PDFs; Canvas courses; streaming videos; email; software and mobile apps, and much more."

 Content that is digitally accessible meets specific standards (such as the Web Content Accessibility Guidelines, or WCAG).
 Instructors do not need to know these specifications; instead, they can enact them by learning some basic guidelines and how-tos included in trainings and other resources featured on this page.